 - A grade of C or higher must be achieved in all courses.

 - Must pass the Praxis I: Basic Skills proficiency from the Educational Testing Service (ETS).

 - Review of a writing sample, a small portfolio of artwork, and a personal interview with members of the art and design and education departments.

 Students will be selected from candidates who have fulfilled all the above requirements.

 Students enrolled in the Art Education K-12 Certification program will take the required courses of the art major, the required general education courses, in addition to the following education courses:

 - Art Practicum, Student Teaching

 - Social Structures of Aesthetics, Philosophy & Criticism in the Arts

 - Contemporary Methods in Art Education

-Art faculty have regular exhibitions of their artwork, work in national and international venues, and are continually engaged in the process of art making.
-Art faculty participate in student extracurricular clubs such as the arts exhibitions (designing and building the exhibitions in the Kauffman Gallery), Visivo (making of the annual art magazine,) and Student Art League (visiting galleries, museums, critiquing art work, and making artwork).
+Art and Design faculty have regular exhibitions of their artwork, work in national and international venues, and are continually engaged in the process of art making.
+Art and Design faculty participate in student extracurricular clubs such as the arts exhibitions (designing and building the exhibitions in the Kauffman Gallery), Visivo (making of the annual art magazine,) and Student Art League (visiting galleries, museums, critiquing artwork, and making artwork).